alexbfree/thesis/src/chapter-5.md

 Companies producing responses with good coverage and good quality included Niantic, Nectar and Sunderland AFC as well as to a lesser extent Natural Cycles, Revolut, Spotify, Tesco and Amazon.
 Facebook and Google fared well for the breadth of data returned (due in part to their download dashboards), though the quality of Google's data was found lacking across multiple categories.
 Last.fm (owned by CBS) fared poorly overall due to poor category coverage, despite the limited data that it did return being of high quality.

 <a name="table-5.4"></a>
-Table: Table 5.4 - Best and Worst Data Holders in Different Categories, According to Participants' Judgements<sup>a</sup>

 ![](./src/figs/table11-best-worst-companies.png)
 [PRODUCTION TODO replace table with text]

+Table: Table 5.4 - Best and Worst Data Holders in Different Categories, According to Participants' Judgements<sup>a</sup>

 At the conclusion of the final interview, participants were reminded of the specific hopes and anticipated data uses they had expressed at the start of their journey and asked about how well each goal had been met.
 These answers were recorded and combined to produce percentage values showing in how many cases goals were fully met, partially met, or not met at all, as shown in [Table 5.5](#table-5.5).

 Participants felt their goals were not fully met in 78% of cases, and 54% were not met at all.
 Specific shared problem areas included (1) the desire to understand what providers infer from held data (7 participants), which was unmet in 73% of cases and only fully met in 7% of cases; and (2) the desire to delete one's data, which was a stated goal in 10 cases but was only met in one of them.
 Four wholly unmet hopes were to investigate specific incidents (GDPR responses were often delivered as a one-off package without any kind of backchannel or opportunity to ask questions), to secure data, to check accuracy, and to move data to another service.

 <a name="table-5.5"></a>
-Table - Table 5.5 - Participants' Hopes, Imagined Data Uses and Goals for GDPR, as well as Resultant Outcomes

 ![](./src/figs/table12-hopes-and-goals.png)
 [PRODUCTION TODO replace table with text]

+Table: Table 5.5 - Participants' Hopes, Imagined Data Uses and Goals for GDPR, as well as Resultant Outcomes

 ### Perceived Power and Trust{#5.3.4}